MicrosoftDocs/learn/learn-pr/azure/end-to-end-encryption-with-app-gateway/includes/4-exercise-configure-backend-pools-for-encryption.md

       --output tsv)"
     ```

-2. Set up the backend pool for Application Gateway using the private IP address of the virtual machine:
+1. Next, set up the backend pool for Application Gateway using the private IP address of the virtual machine.

     ```azurecli
     az network application-gateway address-pool create \